 Students may apply to the OII's Graduate Studies Committee for the oral examination to be held not later than a certain date, provided that this date is not less than one calendar month after the date on which the thesis has been received at the Examination Schools or after the date on which the examiners have agreed to act, whichever is the later.
 Applications should be made to the DPhil Coordinator using the GSO.16 form.
-This application must be submitted at the same time as the GSO.3 'Appointment of Examiners' application form.
-If the committee is satisfied that there are special circumstances justifying this application, it will ask the examiners to make arrangements to enable the oral examination to be held within the period specified.
+This application must be submitted at the same time as the GSO.3 'Appointment of Examiners' application, it will ask the examiners to make arrangements to enable the oral examination to be held within the period specified.